Shenoi Goembab: Activism

 In an autobiographical reference, Goembab credits the Barão de Cumbarjua (Baron of Cumbarjua), Tomás Morão, with opening his eyes to the fact that it was Konkani, and not Marathi, which was the mother-tongue of Goans.
 In anecdote he recounts in Konkani Bhashechem Zoit, Goembab indicates that in about 1899, he had written a book "O Mestre Portugués" for use in the Marathi-Portuguese schools that had been established by the Estado da Índia in Goa since 1871.

 At the time the Morão, was the Inspector of Schools in Goa.
 In that book, Goembab indicates that he had introduced lessons covering grammatical rules, meanings of words and sentences for teaching the art of translation.
 In the Portuguese introduction, he recounts "I had, in my ignorance, referred to Marathi as "Lingua Vernacular" i.e., local language.
 After reading that introduction, Morão pointed to my mistake saying, "the local language of Goa is Konkani, how can it be Marathi?".
 I saw the truth in that statement.
 And I have not forgotten that incident till this day."

 He had observed how Konkani had diminished in status among Goans and Marathi and Portuguese had taken the place of respect among the educated, upper class Hindus and Christians respectively.
 Konkani was used only to communicate with their employees, the poor and downtrodden castes.
 He believed that no matter how many languages a person could communicate in to earn a living, he was lost if he could not communicate in his mother tongue, the "language of your soul" as he called it.
 "We have been shining under others' lamps", observed Shenoi Goembab.

 He began telling Konkanis about the sweetness of their mother tongue and of its rich past.
 He started writing books to propagate his views.
 Not only did he see the Konkani language as an inseparable part of every Goan's and Konkani's identity.
 He also saw it as a movement against Portuguese rule in Goa.

 Goembab wrote 7 books in the Roman script and 22 in Devanagari.
 This included short stories, dramas novels, poetry, essays, linguistics, philosophy history.

 Perhaps, ahead of his time, Shenoi Goembab stressed on the need to eliminate caste barriers and get the lower castes educated.
 He said "let's make Pandits (scholars) out of Gawdes (farmers)".

 In a communally divided linguistic community Waman Shenoi spread the message of peace and unity without rejecting religion.
 He equated Santeri (a Goddess popular among Goans) with the Virgin Mary to get the Goan Catholics and Hindus, two major communities of Goa, to join hands for Konkani.
 He would chant "Om Santeri Have Mercy on Us!
 Holy virgin Mother Bless Our Way!"

 Death

-Goembab died on 9 April 1946 in the city of Bombay, and his death anniversary, is now observed as Vishwa Konkani Dis (World Konkani Day).
+Goembab died on 9 April 1946 in the city of Bombay, British India, and his death anniversary, is now observed as Vishwa Konkani Dis (World Konkani Day).